vboyev-MSFT/defender-docs/defender-endpoint/run-analyzer-linux.md

 #### Exclude mode

-Add exclusions for audit-d monitoring.
+Add exclusions for auditd monitoring.

 > [!NOTE]
 > This functionality exists for Linux only.